2026 DR. CLYDE D. CARNEGIE

 Contest Award Program:

-The Juneteenth essay award program will be held virtually on June 16, 2022.
+The Juneteenth Essay award program will be held June 18, 2026, 6:00 PM, Location to be Announced.
 Additional details will be provided.

 Information: